 This free debt payoff planner is your direct answer to how to pay off credit card debt — and every other type of consumer debt.
-Enter your balance, APR, and monthly payment to see exactly when you'll be debt-free and the full interest cost of getting there, or switch to Required Payment mode to set a target date and find the exact monthly obligation that hits it.
-No signup, no estimates — just the math your lender already knows.
+Enter your balance, APR, and monthly payment to see exactly when you'll be debt-free and the full interest cost of getting there.

 Snowball targets smallest-balance first for early motivational wins.
 Switch to Avalanche to see how focusing on this rate pays off faster.